vanshika-srivastava/vanshika-srivastava/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web3 Projects, Account Abstractions, L2s
+- 🔭 I’m currently working on Open Source and Web3 Projects, Account Abstractions, L2s
 - 🌱 I’m currently building using NextJS and Typescript
 - 👯 I’m looking to collaborate on Developer Content and Open Source